dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

-   As I intend to begin and continue a series of publications on the usefulness of a public bank, to the trade, commerce and agriculture of the state, and as it is proper that a man's motives on public affairs should be known, I shall, in this publication endeavor, as concisely as I can, to bring into one view, such parts of my own conduct, as relates thereto.
+   As I intend to begin and continue a series of publications on the usefulness of a public bank, to the trade, commerce and agriculture of the state, and as it is proper that a man's motives on public affairs should be known, I shall, in this publication endeavour, as concisely as I can, to bring into one view, such parts of my own conduct, as relates thereto &mdash;
    In doing this, certain parts of Mr. Smilie's conduct will necessarily make their appearance.

-   As to the improper use which that member made of the privilege of speech in the house, of styling me an unprincipled author, he is welcome to it, and I give him my consent to repeat it as often as he pleases and where ever he chooses.
+   As to the improper use which that member made of the privilege of speech in the house, of stiling me an unprincipled author, he is welcome to it, and I give him my consent to repeat it as often as he pleases and where ever he chooses.
 I shall make a few remarks on this part of the subject, and then proceed to more material matter.

-   While those members of the house who style themselves constitutionalists, as well as those who act as the leaders of that party, appeared to me to pursue right measures and proceed on right principles, they had what assistance it was in my power to give them.
+   While those members of the house who stile themselves constitutionalists, as well as those who act as the leaders of that party, appeared to me to pursue right measures and proceed on right principles, they had what assistance it was in my power to give them.

-   In the winter of 1778, a very strong opposition was made to the form of the constitution.
+   In the winter of 1778, a very strong opposition was made to the *form* of the constitution.
 As the constitution was then on an experiment, and the enemy in full force in the country, the opposition was injudicious.
 To this may be added another reason, which is, that the constitution, by